jlevy/kmd/README.md

 in small ways, especially by letting you click commands and file paths with the mouse to type them, and by easily viewing thumbnail images.

+### Choosing an Editor

+Most any editor will work.
+Kmd respsects the `EDITOR` environment variable if you use the `edit` command.

 ### MacOS

-In general, it's convenient to make sure your preferred editor is set up for .yml and .md files.
+Kmd calls `open` to open some files, so in general, it's convenient to make sure your preferred editor is set up for .yml and .md files.

 For convenience, a reminder on how to do this: